wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 Thank you to Peader Kirk for inciting this work at Works Ahead: Radiator.

-Heather Alice White is a Manchester-based emerging artist whose practice is rooted in contemporary movement, poetry, and film.
+Heather Alice White is a Manchester-based emerging artist whose practice is rooted in contemporary movement, poetry, film.
 She enjoys creating trans-media multidisciplinary performance work, and is passionate about neurodivergence & female healthcare.
 In 2023 she founded Weird Alice Entertainment: a working-class-led immersive theatre company.

 Insta @heatheraliceartist · YT heatheraliceartist
 <hr>